MohitGoel92/Statistics-For-Business/README.md

 <p align="center"> <img width="1000" src= "/Pics_S/SKEW.png"> </p>

-### Exercise: The clothing store
+### Exercise: The Clothing Store

-We are in a team that develops clothing style for our company depending on company priorities and industry trends.
-The company has decided to develop a seperate clothing line called "Big and Tall", where we cater for those are extremely tall.
-To test its viability, we will be undertaking a statistical analysis.
+We are in the new product development team that develops clothing styles for our company depending on company priorities and industry trends.
+The company has decided to develop a seperate clothing line called "Big and Tall", where we cater for those who are extremely tall.
+We have been asked by management to illustrate its viability using visuals, as a short statistical analysis.

+We have the following information available to us:

+- Mens heights have an average of 69.1 inches (175.5 cm) and a standard deviation of 2.9 inches (7.4 cm).
+- Womens heights have an average of 63.7 inches (161.8 cm) and a standard deviation of 2.7 inches (6.9 cm).

 Here is what's required: